inspiredlabs/cwb.us.org/README.md

 The solution: Use `Impact Language` and **Repeat, Repeat, Repeat**.

-In modern life there is a signal-to-noise problem and it's up to us to filter what people to see.
-Help people's cognitive load by repeating your `Impact Language`.
+In modern life there is a signal-to-noise problem and it's up to us to filter what people see.
+Help reduce cognitive load and repeat your `Impact Language`.

 > When we strike with our most important ideas – people are more likely to take action.